-I apply the Pronunciation Lexicon Specification (PLS) (<http://www.w3.org/TR/pronunciation-lexicon/>).
-Using PLS, I create a *.pls file, which I like to name pronunciation.pls and which I place in the root level of a website of mine.
+I apply the Pronunciation Lexicon Specification (PLS).
+Using it, I create a *.pls file, which I like to name pronunciation.pls and which I place in the root level of a website of mine.
 The pronunciation.pls file gives pronunciation rules that are particular to that website.
-Keep in mind that the context has to be unique not only for the page but for the whole website and there’s no system for referring to the specific page in the *.pls file, so what you should do is copy more of the context so that the context will be unique across the whole website.
+Keep in mind that the context has to be unique not only for the page but for the whole website and there’s probably no system for limiting an entry in the *.pls file to a particular page (at least where one *.pls file is placed loose to serve a whole website), so what you should do is copy more of the context so that the context will be unique across the whole website.

 I write the file in a text editor.

 You can make it more readable by adding blank lines and comments.

 You can see the one for this site at <http://Brittle

 Then I link the *.html files with the *.pls file, and I do that in every *.html file, where, in the head element, I add this link element: